jpcaldwell30/MMM-CustomMessage/README.md

 * You can update the mirror display in real time (Live), as it's running, without quitting or reloading MM.

-* You can use multiple instances by simply adding another config entry.

-* Each instance can have its own heading.
-Headers are self-centering.

 * The module has an API allowing for messages to be set remotely with a POST request.
 For example, you could use the API combined with Microsoft Power Automate to set a message on the screen whenever a message is sent to a specific teams channel.

 * The module has a reset function that can allow for the message to be cleared automatically at a specified time daily.